AnitaOwen/cookie-shop/README.md

 We welcome contributions to the Cookie Shop Application.
 If you have ideas for improvements or want to report issues, please open a GitHub issue and submit a pull request.

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it according to the terms of the license.

 Happy cookie shopping!